puppetlabs/puppetdb/documentation/api/query/tutorial-pql.markdown

 ## Nodes walkthrough

 We can also query for nodes.
-Once again, this is quite similar to resource and fact queries:
+Again, this is similar to resource and fact queries:

     nodes {